 So, keeping all of the above in mind, how should a name correction be submitted?

 1. Go to that person's page.

 2. Click on the "Edit page" button towards the bottom.

 (on IMDbPro, Click on the "Edit your page" button, and select “Biographical information, links, name updates”)

 3. Next to the "Name Correction" option click the drop down and select "Add Correction".

 4. Scroll to the bottom of the page and select "Continue".

-5. Input the new name in to the field and select if you would like to preserve your existing name on old credits.
+5. Input the new name in the field and select if you would like to preserve previous name on existing credits.

 6. Please be sure to indicate the reason for the correction in the Explanation field.